Nolan Arenado Player Props: Cardinals vs. Angels

 Nolan Arenado At The Plate

-- Arenado is hitting .239 with three doubles, two home runs and eight walks.
+- Arenado is batting .233 with three doubles, two home runs and nine walks.

+- In 65.5% of his 29 games this season, Arenado has picked up at least one hit.
+He's also had seven multi-hit games.

-- In 28 games played this year, he has gone deep in two of them.
+- He has hit a home run in two of 29 games played this year, and in 1.6% of his plate appearances.

-- In 25.0% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in three contests.
+- Arenado has picked up an RBI in seven games this year (24.1%), with more than one RBI in four of those games (13.8%).

-- In nine games this year (32.1%), he has scored, including multiple runs twice.
+- In nine games this season (31.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.